ccustodio99/iLCCD/docs/user.md

 ### Current Implementation
 - Users can register and log in with hashed passwords.
 - Admins manage roles, departments, and activation status.
+- Automatic logout after 30 minutes of inactivity is enabled.
-- 2FA, password expiry, account lockout, and auto-logout are planned features.
+- 2FA, password expiry, and account lockout are planned features.

 ### Password Policy & Session Management
 - Minimum 8 characters with a mix of letters, numbers, and symbols